Student Life Policies

 - to plan and oversee all general meetings of the Board

-- to organize training of the board members selected for the subsequent year
+- to assist in training of the board members selected for the subsequent year

 - to assist in the selection of new board members when requested

-- to act as Presiding Official when needed and to provide assistance to the Associate Dean of Student Life and the Presiding Official in their duties when requested
+- to provide assistance to the Associate Dean of Student Life in his or her duties when requested

-- to oversee all Ethics hearings and to make procedural decisions as outlined in Article VI
+- to oversee all hearings of the Undergraduate Academic Ethics Board and to make procedural decisions

 The Ethics Board shall have jurisdiction over all undergraduates in the Krieger School of Arts & Sciences and the Whiting School of Engineering.
 The Ethics Board may assume jurisdiction over a case involving a full time undergraduate in a class in the School of Education and the Carey School of Business.